matthieugomez/statar/README.md

 # join
 The package adds a wrapper for the data.table merge command.

-Syntax for the join type is based on SQL.
+- The option "type" is based on SQL syntax.
 Possible types are : left, right, inner, outer, semi and anti.

-As in Stata,
-- the option "check" checks there are no duplicates in the master or using data.tables
+- The option "check" checks there are no duplicates in the master or using data.tables (as in Stata)
-- the option "gen" specifies the name of a new variable that identifies non matched and matched rows
+- The option "gen" specifies the name of a new variable that identifies non matched and matched rows (as in Stata)

 ````R
 x <- data.table(a = rep(1:2, each = 3), b = 1:6)